-Phase III worldwide study of new drug for patients with pancreatic cancerNovember 19th, 2012 in Cancer
+Phase III worldwide study of new drug for patients with pancreatic cancerNovember 19, 2012 in Medicine & Health / Cancer

 A new cancer drug combination demonstrated significant improvement in overall survival of late-stage pancreatic cancer patients compared to those receiving standard treatment, according to results of a Phase III clinical trial led by physicians from Scottsdale Healthcare's Virginia G. Cancer Center Clinical Trials, a partnership with the Translational Genomics Research Institute (TGen).